IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Makefile.md

 By defining dependencies accurately in the Makefile, you can ensure a smooth and efficient build process for your PostgreSQL extension.
 Makefile takes care of resolving the dependencies and executing the necessary build steps in the correct order, saving developers time and effort in managing the build manually.

-a PostgreSQL extension consists of multiple source files that need to be compiled into object files and then linked together to create a shared library.
+A PostgreSQL extension consists of multiple source files that need to be compiled into object files and then linked together to create a shared library.
 The shared library will be used by the extension for its functionality.

 Here's a sample Makefile that demonstrates the use of dependencies in building a PostgreSQL extension: